Browse Search Feedback Other Links Home Home

 Author of: Isochron Dating

-Response: Several of Snelling's examples came up in talk.origins last year (1998).
-In Deja News I found some old articles of mine discussing Austin's K-Ar results, Dalrymple's survey, Hualalei lavas, and the diamond K-Ar isochron , all of which are referenced by the Impact article.
-[Note: An alternate post choosen for the last one since Google does not seem to have archived Chris's original post.]
-Most of Snelling's examples fall into two classes: (1) rocks which were never expected to be datable by K-Ar and understandably yield nonsensical results (e.g., minerals formed in the mantle); and (2) rocks which will yield accurate long-term K-Ar dates (though they don't yield accurate short-term K-Ar dates) because their initial argon is negligible (despite being non-zero).
+Response: Several of Dr. Snelling's examples came up in talk.origins last year (1998).
+In Deja News I found some old articles of mine discussing Austin's K-Ar results, Dalrymple's survey, and the Hualalei lavas, all of which are referenced by the Impact article.
+Most of the Impact examples fall into two categories: (1) rocks which were never expected to be datable by K-Ar and understandably yield nonsensical results (e.g., minerals formed in the mantle) account for most of the large errors in K-Ar age; and (2) rocks which will yield accurate long-term K-Ar dates (though they don't yield accurate short-term K-Ar dates) because there is a small amount of inherited argon present.

-1. First and foremost, the data do not support the position that he wishes to promote -- that all old isotopic results based on the decay of 40K can simply be ignored as untrustworthy.
+1. The data simply do not support the position that he wishes to promote -- that all old isotopic results based on the decay of 40K can simply be ignored as untrustworthy.
 The bulk of the data suggests that the methods are reliable (more detail below).
-Snelling can try to create the opposite impression with a slanted presentation of carefully hand-picked data, but even then (as noted above) the data that he picked out don't really support the position he wants to promote.
+Snelling can try to create the opposite impression with a slanted presentation of carefully selected data, but even then (as noted above) the data is so consistent that he is stuck badly stretching the meaning of his own hand-picked examples.

-2. Further, if Snelling wishes to make a general case against 40K isotope dating, it's not going to be done by dealing in laundry-lists of marginal cases, deliberate misapplications of the dating methods, and concentrating on the least reliable methodologies.
-Instead he should be trying to bring down the opposition's best evidence -- the most reliable methodologies (Ar-Ar in most cases), the samples which by all other tests appear the most suitable, the results whose interpretation isn't unclear.
-Snelling and other creationists never touch that data, perhaps because they know they don't have a case against it.
+2. If Snelling wishes to make a general case against dating based on the decay of 40K, it's not going to be done by dealing in laundry-lists of marginal cases, deliberate misapplications of the dating methods, and concentrating on the least reliable methodologies.
+Instead he should be trying to bring down the opposition's best evidence -- the most reliable methodologies (Ar-Ar and stepwise heating for example), the samples which by all other tests appear the most suitable, the results whose interpretation isn't unclear.
+Snelling and other creationists never touch that data.
+I believe that they know they don't have a solid argument against it.

 3. And, finally, even if Snelling succeeds with the first two items, his case is still only half-finished.
-It is fairly easy to make up excuses for ignoring the evidence, but that's apologetics rather than science.
+It is fairly easy to make up excuses for ignoring the evidence -- that's all Snelling's Impact article amounts to.
 Snelling can't turn his own desired timescale into a legitimate alternative until he stops merely "explaining the evidence away" and begins to "explain the evidence."
-Snelling would have to show how the observed pattern of results is a necessary and expected consequence of the age and history of the Earth which he accepts.
+Snelling would have to show how the observed pattern of K-Ar results is a necessary and expected consequence of the age and history of the Earth which he accepts.

-For example consider the Albian Stage, which sits roughly in the middle of the Cretaceous.
-It was identified in the 1840s -- more than a century before isotopic methods became widely utilized -- by distinctive fossil composition.
+As an example, consider the Albian Stage, which sits roughly in the middle of the Cretaceous.
+It was identified by distinctive fossil composition in the 1840s, more than a century before isotopic methods were applied to it.
 The identification was performed by geologists who believed in fixity of species, decades before Darwin published Origin of Species.
-It cannot be argued that the age or position of the stage is driven by "evolutionary" concerns.
+It cannot be argued that the fossil content or relative position in the geologic column of the Albian Stage was driven by either "evolutionary" concerns or knowledge of its isotopic age results.

-Harland et al. (A Geologic Time Scale 1989, pp. 89-90) report more than 30 samples from several locations which (by stratigraphic position) were formed during the deposition of the Albian Stage.
-The number of samples for just that one stage is greater than the number of bad ages that Snelling produces.
-Unlike Snelling's list, these samples are ones which have the highest appearance of suitability -- for example, least evidence of weathering or later metamorphism, greatest concentration in the relevant isotopes.
-Several of the reported individual numbers are in reality the "aggregate" result of a suite of several samples and several measurements.
-The results are (values in millions of years, by K-Ar methodology except red which are Rb-Sr):
+Harland et al. (A Geologic Time Scale 1989, pp. 89-90) report more than 30 dates for samples from the Albian Stage.
+The number of dates for just that one stage is greater than the number of bad ages that Snelling produces.
+Unlike Snelling's list, these samples are ones which have the highest appearance of suitability -- for example, least evidence of weathering or later metamorphism.
+Several of the reported individual numbers are actually the aggregate result of a suite of several samples and several measurements.
+The results are (values in millions of years, dates by K-Ar dating except red which are Rb-Sr):

 95.00 ± 1.00 98.70 ± 2.50 100.00 ± 0.80 104.40 ± 0.75